finos/morphir-elm/docs/morphir-elm-commands-processing.md

 | `-p`, `--project-dir` | &lt;path&gt; | Root directory of the project where morphir.json is located.<br/>(default: ".")           |
 |    `-h`, `--help`     |      -       | Output usage information.                                                                 |

-### Command Process
+### Command Execution Process
 Here's a description of the processes involved with running the `morphir-elm make` command

-The entry point for this command can be found [here](https://github.com/finos/morphir-elm/blob/main/cli/morphir-elm-make.js).
+The entry point for this command ie specified in [morphir-elm-make.js](https://github.com/finos/morphir-elm/blob/main/cli/morphir-elm-make.js).

 Control is handed over to the make function defined in [cli.js](https://github.com/finos/morphir-elm/blob/main/cli/cli.js) passing in the project directory _(directory where the morphir.json lives)_ and cli arguments/options.